dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 ---
 layout: tutorial
 title: State management
 overview: Learn what Containers and Injectors are.
-Use them to manage external state and inject that state to widget properties.
+Use them to manage external state and inject that state into widget properties.
 ---

 {% section 'first' %}